khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

     <span>Alignment of S mutation points of SARS-CoV-2 variants</span>
   </div>

-# Consider our immediate family
+# CASE: Our immediate family tree
 <div class="two_columns">
   <div>

-- What can we learn about our own evolution from our closest relatives?
+- How do we differ from other great apes
-- Can that knowledge inform biomedical science
+- How are we the same

-#### This is a big question that sequence alignment can contribute to answering
+- This has direct applications in biomedical science

   </div>
   <div>